netgen/local-development-setup/nginx/README.md

 sudo ln -s ../sites-available/* ./
 ```

-Ubuntu uses different directories for enabled vhosts and log files so we need to update these:
+Ubuntu uses different directories for enabled vhosts and log files, so we need to update these:

 ```console
 cd /etc/nginx